BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 2.2 Definitions

-2.2.1 Translation is an accurate written, oral or visual rendition in one language of what is expressed in another language.
+2.2.1 Translation is an accurate written rendition in one language of what is expressed in another language.

 2.2.2.
 Interpretation is oral or visual translation.
 It can be simultaneous or consecutive.
 It includes conference interpretation and Court interpretation.